bikerturbo/Blue-Pill_as_Black-Magic-Probe/README.md

 ```

 6. Disconnect the USB-serial converter and set BOOT0 jumper on the board to 0.
-7. Copy this [file](50-black-magic-blue-pill.rules) (it's driver for BMC) to /etc/udev/rules.d/ and restart the system.
+7. Copy this [file](50-black-magic-blue-pill.rules) (it's driver for BMP) to /etc/udev/rules.d/ and restart the system.

 **That is all.
 Congratulations.
 Now you have JTAG/SWD and virtual COM port!**